-- The status quo cannot continue.
+- The current council structure could not continue.
 It is not financially sustainable in the long-term, does not provide value for money, creates duplication, and is confusing for our residents.

 - A change is necessary to improve financial sustainability, remove duplication, increase collaboration between geographical areas and focus on integrated service delivery.

-- Without change, the Government’s levelling up and devolution agenda cannot take effect and Cumbria is in danger of being left behind.
+- Without change, the Government’s levelling up and devolution agenda cannot take effect, which allows councils to draw down more money and powers locally, and Cumbria is in danger of being left behind.

 - The right platform and structure needs to be created to allow the area to prosper, unlock growth and to facilitate the levelling-up agenda through devolution.